tade0726/tedzhao-resume/readme.md

 ## PROFILE

+- ETL Pipeline Expertise: Designed and managed scalable ETL workflows in Azure using Databricks and Data Factory, enhancing data efficiency and quality for analytics.
-- Over 5 years of experience in Machine Learning and Data Science, specializing in recommendation systems and computer vision.
-- Experienced in delivering end-to-end ML solutions using Databricks/Spark, Docker, and Python.
+- Over 5 years of experience in Machine Learning and Data Science, specializing in recommendation systems and computer vision, delivering end-to-end ML solutions using Databricks/Spark, Docker, and Python.
-- Skilled in conducting AB tests and tracking metrics for real-world business applications.
 - Experienced in Python backend development, with familiarity in Django, Flask, and SQLAlchemy, for side projects and additional responsibilities.

 ## WORK EXPERIENCE

-### Data/AI Engineer - RAINMAKR.AI
+### ML/DATA Engineer - RAINMAKR.AI

 <p style="text-align:left;font-style: italic">
     Sydney, NSW(remote)